 Fabulous Winter Getaway to Wine Country Itinerary

-Instead, the time of year that sends people from other places fleeing just makes us want to stay put.
+In winter, do you prepare for disappearing greenery, dimming light, and the desire to stay in bed?
+Well, prepare to be pleasantly surprised in Sonoma County this season!
 Our winter days are often bright and crisp, the nights perfect for cozying up by the fire.
-Best of all, everything we’re famous for – from the wineries to the redwoods to the coast – is still here.
+Best of all, everything we’re famous for is lovely in winter, from wineries to the redwoods and the majestic coast.

-So deck yourself out in a sweater and sunglasses, pack your hiking boots and your evening wear, and get ready to beat the seasonal blues in Sonoma County’s winter wonderland.
+So, deck out in a sweater and sunglasses, pack your hiking boots and your evening wear, and beat the seasonal blues in Sonoma County this winter.

 Written by Jessica Quandt